-You’ve received a letter in the mail about refinancing your car loan.
+You’ve received a car refinance offer letter in the mail about refinancing your car loan.
 Awesome I can save a bunch of money.
 Here is what you should do next and what information about your vehicle and car loan will be needed.

 Depending on your comfort level interacting with people you have options to get the best deal and a new auto loan.
 Many companies now have pure online processes to get all the information necessary.
 A bit quicker is to just call them and get the ball rolling to find the best deal.
 If you currently bank with a Credit Union you might want to contact them and explain you received a letter about refinancing your car to see if they will offer you a direct deal.